 Biodiesel from vegetable waste can be utilized as fuel for compression ignition engine.
-This experimental study used biodiesel extracted from the cauliflower outer leaves and butanol as property enhancer to fuel the diesel engine.
-This study consists of two stages: Solubility and properties test of various proportions of diesel biodiesel butanol blends to obtain a fuel blend that possesses closer properties to that of diesel; followed by testing the optimal blend in a modified engine for nozzle opening pressure (180, 190, 200 and 210 bar), fuel injection timing (23, 26, 29 and 320 before top dead centre) and compression ratio (16: 1, 17.5:1, 19:1 and 20.5:1).
+This experimental study used biodiesel extracted from the cauliflower outer leaves and butanol from vegetable waste as property enhancer to fuel the diesel engine.
+This study consists of two stages: Solubility and properties test of various proportions of diesel biodiesel butanol blends to obtain an optimal fuel blend that possesses closer properties to that of diesel; followed by testing the optimal blend in a modified engine for nozzle opening pressure (180, 190, 200 and 210 bar), fuel injection timing (23, 26, 29 and 320 before top dead centre) and compression ratio (16: 1, 17.5:1, 19:1 and 20.5:1).
 The optimal level of these parameters was attained using L16 orthogonal array and Taguchi method.
-Test results showed that the blend containing 40% biodiesel 20% diesel and 40% butanol can be used as fuel for diesel engine operated under 210 bar of nozzle opening pressure, 260before top dead center of fuel injection timing and 19:1 of compression ratio.
-This optimal blend produced closer brake thermal efficiency, in-cylinder peak pressure, peak heat release rate, ignition delay, and combustion duration similar compared to that of diesel above 40% of rated power.
-The emissions produced by this blend were found lower compared to that of diesel above 50% of rated power.
+Test results showed that the blend containing 40% biodiesel 20% diesel and 40% butanol can be used as fuel for diesel engine.
+The diesel engine was operated under 210 bar of nozzle opening pressure, 260before top dead center of fuel injection timing and 19:1 of compression ratio.
+This optimal blend produced closer brake thermal efficiency, in-cylinder peak pressure, peak heat release rate, ignition delay, and combustion duration which were found to be similar compared to that of diesel (above 40% of rated power).
+The emissions produced by this blend were found lower compared to that of diesel operated at higher brake power condition (above 50% of rated power).
 This study enables to utilize the waste vegetables and renewable resources to fuel diesel engine and replacing the diesel to a certain extent.